firasdarwish/ore/README.md

 shutdowables := ore.GetResolvedSingletons[Shutdowner]()

-//Now we can Shutdown() them all and gracefully terminate our application. for _, instance := range disposables {
+//Now we can Shutdown() them all and gracefully terminate our application.
+//The most recently created instance will be Shutdown() first for _, instance := range disposables {
    instance.Shutdown()
 }